 - 4 tbsp maple syrup

 - Decoration: some seeds or cocoa nibs (optional)

 - Blend all the spices and salt with almond meal in a food processor.
-Add coconut oil and maple syrup.
+Add coconut butter and maple syrup.
 Keep blending until there forms a ball.*

 - Put the dough between two cling wraps.
 Roll the dough between the cling wraps.

 - Put the dough sheet in the fridge for 3 hours (or more).
 Also, you can put it into the freezer for 30 minutes if you can´t wait for your gingerbread (just don´t forget it there).**

 - Preheat the oven to 175° C/ 347° F.

 - Take the dough out of the cling wrap and make gingerbread shapes.***